AlfonsoLRz/brdf_viewer/README.md

 # BRDFMeasurements
- Generates pgll files with BRDF measurements as if they were taken by a goniometer, so they can be later visualized at tekari.
+ Generates pgll files with BRDF measurements as if they were taken by a goniometer, so they can be later visualized on tekari.